Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Experiments

 \subsection{Downstream Evaluation}

-To demonstrate the practical efficacy of LSSAR, we evaluate its zero-shot performance against Softmax attention on six standard benchmarks: ARC \cite{clark2018think}, HellaSwag \cite{zellers2019hellaswag}, PIQA \cite{bisk2020piqa}, MMLU \cite{hendrycksmeasuring}, SciQ \cite{welbl2017crowdsourcing}, and SummScreen \cite{chen2021summscreen}, using the \texttt{lm-evaluation-harness} framework \cite{eval-harness}.
+To demonstrate the practical efficacy of LSSAR, we evaluate its zero-shot performance against Softmax attention on six standard benchmarks: ARC \citep{clark2018think}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, MMLU \citep{hendrycksmeasuring}, SciQ \citep{welbl2017crowdsourcing}, and SummScreen \citep{chen2021summscreen}, using the \texttt{lm-evaluation-harness} framework \citep{eval-harness}.
 For ARC-E, ARC-C, HellaSwag, PIQA, and SciQ, we report normalised accuracy; for MMLU, we use standard accuracy; and for SummScreen, we adopt the ROUGE-1 score to measure summarisation quality.

-LSSAR outperforms Softmax attention in five of these tasks (\cref{tab:downstream}).
-Notably, LSSAR excels on the long-context summarisation benchmark SummScreen, achieving a nearly fourfold improvement score over Softmax attention.
+LSSAR outperforms Softmax attention in five of these tasks, and has performance competitive with that of Softmax attention in the other two (\cref{tab:downstream}).
+Notably, LSSAR excels on the long-context summarisation benchmark, SummScreen, achieving a nearly fourfold improvement score over Softmax attention.
 This highlights LSSAR’s ability to synthesize information over sequences of up to 2K tokens, aligning with its design for robust length extrapolation.
+Further downstream evaluation results on different model scales can be found in Appendix~\ref{app:scaling_experiments}.
+Additional analysis on the LAMBADA benchmark, which tests long-range contextual understanding, is provided in Appendix~\ref{app:lambada}.